iCloud storage full? Learn how to free it up

 1. Remove old and unnecessary backups

-1. Go to your iCloud storage overview again in System Settings on a Mac.
+Go to your iCloud storage overview again in System Settings on a Mac.

-5. Once finished, press Done.
+Once finished, click Done.

-It's also a good idea to manage which apps backup to your iCloud storage; this will help to reduce the size of future backups; here's how:
+It's also a good idea to manage which apps back up to your iCloud storage; this will help to reduce the size of future backups; here's how:

 2. Manage your photos